Number 618 on the top 1000 films of all time is the anthology film 'Paris je T'aime.'

 Paris, je t'aime is a collection of eighteen short films all set in Paris and exploring the theme of love.
 Each film has its own director and cast.
 Directors include the Coen Brothers, Alfonso Cuaron and Gerald Depardieu.
 Some cast members include Maggie Gyllenhaal, Natalie Portman, Steve Buscemi, Rufus Sewell and Emily Mortimer.

 In a film containing eighteen short films, it is inevitable that some would be better than others and that was certainly the case here.
-However, it didn't always come to overall quality, but rather how some of the films were structured.
+However, it didn't always come down to overall quality, but ]how some of the films were structured.
 Some of them were full stories with a beginning, middle and the end.
 Others just seemed to have a beginning.
 They left me asking "is that it?"

 The obvious example is director Gurinda Chadha's short film: Quais de Seine where a young man befriends a Muslim woman.
 The short film centres on the beginning of their friendship and that's where it ends.
 Obviously, it is only a short film, but I think it could have explored their relationship further.

 Out of the eighteen films, I have three favourites: Tuileres by the Coen Brothers which starred Steve Buscemi as an American tourist who breaks the cardinal rule of never looking at somebody on the Paris Metro.
 It had all the trademark surrealism and humour that we would expect to see from the Coen Brothers.
-Secondly, there was Alfonso Cuaron's one-take Parc Monceau focussing on the relationship between an older man (Nick Nolte) and younger woman Ludivine Sagnier whuch was topped off with a clever twist, and the emotionally powerful Place Des Victories where a young mother comes to terms with her son's death.
+Secondly, there was Alfonso Cuaron's one-take Parc Monceau focussing on the relationship between an older man (Nick Nolte) and younger woman Ludivine Sagnier which was topped off with a clever twist, and the emotionally powerful Place Des Victories where a young mother comes to terms with her son's death.

 The nature of an anthology film means that it allows different directors to interpret the theme of love in so many different ways.
 This led to some truly creative and kooky ideas.
-No more so than with Quartier de la Madeline which sees Elijah Wood falling in love with a vampire.
+No more so than with Quartier de la Madeline which saw Elijah Wood falling in love with a vampire.
 It was a wonderful exercise in creativity.

 Overall, Paris Je T'aime is an entertaining if uneven collection of stories set in the city of love.